 How to identify the spotted lanternfly

-It’s fairly easy to identify the spotted lanternfly, as it goes through some distinctive changes in accordance with seasonal changes.
+It’s fairly easy to identify the spotted lanternfly, as it goes through some distinctive seasonal changes.
 In the springtime, these pests will appear all black in color, with white spots on their exterior.
 As spring gives way to summer, their color modifies into a bright red with black stripes and white spots.
 By the time autumn rolls around, the spotted lanternfly will have evolved into a mature, flying insect equipped with brown wings and black dots, one set of bright red wings having black dots, and a body which is striped in yellow and black.